How Wang-Fô was saved

-And he added: The sea is tranquil & the wind favourable.
+And he added: The sea is tranquil and the wind favourable.
 The marine birds are making their nests; shall we be underway Master, to a country the other side of the waves?

 Let’s embark, said the old painter.
-Wang-Fô took the tiller & Ling bent over the oars, their cadence filled once again the room without walls, firm & regular as a heart-beat.
-The water’s level lowered around the majestic vertical rocks that turned back into pillars & very soon only puddles on the floor remained & a little sea foam on the Emperor’s sleeve.
+Wang-Fô took the tiller and Ling bent over the oars, their cadence filled once again the room without walls, firm and regular as a heartbeat.
+The water’s level lowered around the majestic vertical rocks that turned back into pillars and very soon only puddles on the floor remained and a little sea foam on the Emperor’s sleeve.